 2.1 Description of the Study Area

-The study was conducted at the Hembeti-Dihombo traditional irrigation scheme, which was established in 2001 through the initiatives of farmers inspired by the successful paddy production of the neighbouring Mkindo irrigation scheme.
+The study was conducted at the Hembeti-Dihombo traditional irrigation scheme in Tanzania, which was established in 2001 through the initiatives of farmers inspired by the successful paddy production of the neighbouring Mkindo irrigation scheme.
 It is located in the Hembeti ward encompassing the two beneficial villages, Hembeti and Dihombo, in the Mvomero district of Morogoro region, between latitudes 6° 16’ 6.8’’S and 6° 16’ 51.95”S and longitudes 37° 31’ 29.
 7’’E and 37° 32’ 4.19’’E along the Turiani - Morogoro road and 35 km from the Mvomero district headquarters (Figure 1).
 The primary source of irrigation water for the scheme is the perennial Dizingwi River, which has a minimum discharge of approximately 3 m³/s.

 Although the proposed Hembeti-Dihombo scheme has 2,000 ha of potential irrigable land, the scheme currently irrigates only 223 hectares.
 However, once its irrigation structures are fully developed, the plan is to irrigate over 1,000 hectares (Mvomero 2021).
 The Mvomero district, where the irrigation scheme is located, is characterized by sandy loam soil and predominantly grassland vegetation.
 Annual rainfall is distributed in two rainy seasons with the long rains occurring between March and May, and the short rains between October and December, representing a bimodal rainfall regime (Figure 2).
 The average maximum and minimum temperatures for the area are 29.7°C and 24.4°C in December and July respectively while the average humidity is 69.7%.
 The main crops grown are rice, maize, sorghum and sunflower.